 Management must adhere to the guidelines and boundaries as defined by the Board and seek clarification where necessary.
 They must also present the Plan to the Board for review, input and approval.
 They should understand the Plan in detail and be prepared to respond in detail to reveal alternatives that were considered.

-Later versions of this document will provide links to detailed discussions of the process to develop a strategic plan.
-For this initial version, it is noted that the strategic planning process requires significant time and energy for both Management and Directors, may require the input and guidance of experienced facilitators, and is so important that it needs to be conducted off-site where the planners can devote 100% of their attention over a few days.
+The strategic planning process requires significant time and energy for both Management and Directors, may require the input and guidance of experienced facilitators, and is so important that it needs to be conducted off-site where the planners can devote 100% of their attention over a few days.